normschaeffer/Flex-API-Docs/README.md

-# Enkadia - Pinpoint (for Inspirmedia)
+# Flex API Documentation
-Respository for the planning and development of the Pinpoint equipment availability and warehouse locator app.
-This repository contains notes and some sample code for the Flex API.
+This respository for the planning and development for Inspirmedia Productions' Pinpoint equipment availability and warehouse locator app.
+This repository contains notes and some sample code for the Flex API necessary for that application.
+Other contributions to decode the mysteries of the Flex API are welcome.

-### This is a document repository only
+### PLEASE NOTE: This is a document repository only

 #### Flex API Notes